viet34tqc/notebook/bugs-fix.md

 # Bugs Fix

-This is some common bugs I encounter when developing
+This is some common bugs I encounter while developing

 ## Typescript